merely-useful/py-rse/rse-narrative.md

 the third most common appears a third as often, and so on.
 To test it, we are going to look at a bunch of ebooks that are freely available from [Project Gutenberg](https://www.gutenberg.org/).

+It was decided at the meeting on 26 November 2019 that there will be separate RSE books for Python and R.
+Both will use the Zipf's Law narrative and Project Gutenberg data files.
+The remainder of this document will consider the Python book only, as that's the one we will be completing first.

+## Current state of relevant Python code

 At the moment, the Zipf's Law narrative is used in the automation chapter.
 The beginning of that chapter says the following: